ChenLuiz/portfolio/README.md

 **Electronic Sports Score Prediction**
-In my Electronic Sports Score Prediction project, I harnessed professional Counter-Strike: Global Offensive (CS:GO) match data spanning several years to explore the extent to which rank differences could predict match outcomes, accounting for map and starting side variables.
-Despite the project's outcome not aligning with the original prediction, the experience was invaluable.
-This endeavor highlighted the intricate challenges of applying machine learning to sports score prediction, revealing the limitations in quantifying unmeasurable factors that significantly influence match results.
-By showcasing the complexities and shortcomings of such predictions, this project underscored the importance of considering human and contextual nuances in machine learning applications.
+In my Electronic Sports Score Prediction project, I used professional Counter-Strike: Global Offensive (CS:GO) match data from several years to see how well rank differences could predict match outcomes, considering variables like the map and starting side.
+Although the results didn't match the initial predictions, the project was incredibly insightful.
+I believe that this project could have been improved if I had more data available to me.
+It highlighted the challenges of using machine learning for sports score predictions, especially when trying to account for unmeasurable factors that impact match results.
+This project showed me the importance of considering human and contextual elements in machine learning, and it highlighted the difficulties of making accurate predictions when there are so many variables.